Ladies and gentlemen, Bo Snerdley is my boss today.

 What happens in that case?

-Then old Sahib Skyhook sues.
+That old Sahib Skyhook sues.

 He sues for damages, lost wages, whatever.

-And of course, our Oprahized jury will be so damn weepy and sorry that they'll give this guy the moon because the government will be paying, and the government has an endless supply of money.
+And of course, our oprahized jury will be so damn weepy and sorry that they'll give this guy the moon because the government will be paying and the government has an endless supply of money.

-Why look, we're bailing this guy out and this person out of that business out.
+Why, look, we're bailing this guy out and this person out of that business out.

 In fact, we'll probably make a settlement with them before any lawsuit.

-We'll just here's a here's a lump sum.
+Here's a lump sum.

-Because the left is going to give them the best defense lawyers they can find, and lawyers will take the case.
+Because the left is going to give them the best defense, lawyers they can find, and lawyers will take the case.

-George Bush made us all feel and so forth.
+The government will pay legal expenses because of the guilt George Bush made us all feel and so forth.

-So it is a it's a crucial thing that you might well, Rush, why bring them here for trial?
+Rush, why bring them here for trial?

-Why just close it and ship away?
+Why just close it and ship it?

 Nobody wants them.